 After our visit to Hurst Castle, we took the passenger ferry to Keyhaven Harbour.
 The boat is a small 12-seater ferry which weaves across Keyhaven Lake between the boats.
 We bought our tickets at the castle ticket booth.
 It costs £4 per adult and £3 for children over three.

 Ferries usually run three times an hour in the summer and the trip takes about 10 minutes.
 You can return directly via Hurst Spit, but we thought this would be more fun.

 Keyhaven is a hamlet and popular spot for boating.
 There is a pub, the Gun inn, but we didn’t stop.

-Obviously, you could start your visit to Hurst Castle at Keyhaven and return via the spit or by ferry.
+Obviously, you could also start your visit to Hurst Castle at Keyhaven and return via the spit or by ferry.

 Keyhaven to Milford-on-Sea

 From Keyhaven we took a short walk back to Milford-on-Sea.
 There is a flat footpath, which is an easier walk than the outbound journey.
 The marshes around Keyhaven are part of a Nature Reserve, which attracts many birds.

 The shingle barrier of Hurst Spit shelters large areas of saltmarsh and mudflats, providing an idyllic habitat for many rare species of plant and birds.

 We passed the “crabbing bridge”, but headed back to The Lighthouse, saving our crabbing fun for after lunch.